danylaksono/geomorpher/README.md

 ```

 Then open <http://localhost:4173/examples/browser/>.
 A slider lets you tween between the regular and cartogram geometries in real time while a Leaflet layer control toggles each geography on and off, keeping the matching feature counts on display.
 (An internet connection is required to fetch the CDN-hosted modules and map tiles.)

+**Additional examples:**
+- `examples/browser/zoom-scaling-glyphs.html` - Demonstrates zoom-responsive waffle charts that resize to fill cartogram polygons as you zoom in/out

 ## Testing